Matheus Nunes: Wolverhampton Wanderers

 On 17 August 2022, Nunes signed a five-year contract with English Premier League club Wolverhampton Wanderers for a club-record transfer worth €45 million (£38 million), surpassing the former record signing compatriot Fábio Silva.

 Nunes made his Wolves debut three days later, as a starter in a 1–0 defeat against Tottenham Hotspur at the Tottenham Hotspur Stadium in the Premier League on 20 August 2022.
 Nunes made his home Premier League debut in a 1–1 draw with Newcastle United at Molineux on 28 August 2022.
+Nunes scored his first goal for Wolves in their 1–0 home win against Chelsea on 8 April 2023.